LearnersGuild/learning-os/game/skills-levels-abilities.md

 ### Experimentation

 #### Level 0
-- Pose a question
+- Pose a question for an experiment
 - Make an informed hypothesis
 - Construct an experiment
 - Run an experiment
-- Analyze results
+- Analyze results of an experiment

 #### Level 1
-- Articulate assumptions, knowledge, and beliefs
+- Articulate assumptions, knowledge, and beliefs in an experiment context
-- Consider variables
+- Consider variables in an experiment
-- Determine appropriate sample size
+- Determine appropriate sample size for measuring experiment results
-- Document findings
+- Document findings of an experiment

 ### Reasoning and Logic